ShivaPrab/Vocab_Words/README.md

 '''

+# Code Notes:

-Code Quirks:
+Quirks:

 	1.)
-The word generated from "get_word()" is not the same as the word from "define_word()"
-	in R, we can "set_seed" to keep the randomly generated word.
+The word generated from "get_word()" is not the same as the word from "define_word()" in R, we can "set_seed" to keep the randomly generated word.
 But I'm unsure how to do that in Python

 	2.)
-There are several things that need to be done to clean up the print statements to make them look nice.
-	i.e. The synonyms list that we get back have brackets.
+There are several things that need to be done to clean up the print statements to make them look nice. i.e. The synonyms list that we get back have brackets.
 Gross.

 	3.)
 Is it legal for me to index the list by using "len(words)-1"?
 I'm unsure that is doing what I want it to

 Changes needed to be made:

 	1.)
 Attempt to unify "get_word()" & "define_word():" so the code is not repetitive.

 	2.)
-Export a csv file with: word, part of speech, definition, syns, ants
-	if a word has 2 parts of speech, make 2 entries
+Export a csv file with: word, part of speech, definition, syns, ants if a word has 2 parts of speech, make 2 entries